beekhof/rss-operator/README.md

 pod "rss-example-0 " deleted
 ```

-Then restart the RSS operator.
+Then restart the replication operator.
 It should recover itself and the clusters it manages.

 ```bash
 $ kubectl create -f example/operator.yaml